Golf-Masters second round leaderboard

 (Updates with later scores)

-AUGUSTA, Georgia, April 12 Second round Masters leaderboard at the par-72 Augusta National Golf Club on Friday (U.S. unless stated): -7 Dustin Johnson 13 holes played -5 Marc Leishman (Australia) 4 -4 Fred Couples 13
+AUGUSTA, Georgia, April 12 Second round Masters leaderboard at the par-72 Augusta National Golf Club on Friday (U.S. unless stated): -6 Marc Leishman (Australia) 1 hole played -5 Dustin Johnson 9 -4 Gonzalo Fernandez-Castano (Spain) 16

 May 29 Former world number one Tiger Woods said alcohol was not a factor in his DUI arrest earlier on Monday and instead blamed an unexpected reaction to prescribed medications.